jameshume/jehtech/src/html/mobile_comms.md

 #         cid - used to identify the definition

 OK</pre>
                 <p>The above was already stored on my device, i.e., it had previously been configured (for a Twillio super SIM).
 If I needed other PDP context definitions I could use the set command to store more, for example <code>AT+CGDCONT=1,"IP","the-apn-name-goes-here","0.0.0.0"'</code>.
-Vodaphone's APN name is <code>xxxx</code>, for example.
-O2's M2M network APN is <code>xxxx</code>.
+Twilio's APN name is <code>super</code>, for example.
+O2's M2M network APN is <code>xxxx</code> (redacted as its a business APN name).
 On the Ublox R4, at least, these are stored to persistent memory.</p>
                 <p>Some APNs have usernames and passwords but these are essentially useless as they are well-known.
 Presumably when the system was designed it was envisaged providers might have different usernames and passwords for different SIMs etc, but that never happended!</p>
             </td>
         </tr>